To remove the Toyota Corolla E11 cylinder head, do the following:

 - Remove all external components from the cylinder head to allow for thorough cleaning and inspection.

 Note: The engine must be completely cool before beginning this procedure.

-- 2000 c0rolla cylinder head how to remove it,2000 corolla head cylinder removal,2009 toyota corolla cylinder head removal,how to extract 10mm bi-hexagon bolt from toyota corolla engine block,
+- 02 corolla 1 8 cylinder head removal,2000 corolla head cylinder removal,2009 toyota corolla cylinder head removal,bi hexagon toyota celica,how to extract 10mm bi-hexagon bolt from toyota corolla engine block,